DanStaal/KPBStoMKS/README.md

 ## Changelog

+- Life Support Revision - New version in conjunction with KPBS 1.5
+    - Added Planetary Cultivation parts
+    - Added resource-cost for switching Algae container modes.
+    - Added deployment costs for MK2-Hab, Greenhouses, and ScienceLab
+    - Removed ReplacementParts from the Workbenches.
+    - Racks no longer generate Kolony Rewards.

 - 0.9.5 beta: New version for MKS 0.50+.
 New features include:
     - Fully functional Kontainers (The old tanks are depreciated)
     - Ground Construction support
     - Construction Ports in KPBS form-factors